AneeshGidda/Emotion-Recognition-Data-Processing/README.md

 # Emotion-Recognition-Data-Processing

-In this project, extensive data processing steps have been applied to prepare the audio data for training and evaluating emotion classification models.
+The "Emotion Recognition Data Processing" project focuses on the initial stages of preparing and processing audio data for emotion recognition tasks.
+This project specifically deals with data collection, feature extraction, and preprocessing, setting the foundation for subsequent machine learning tasks.
+It aims to create a clean and organized dataset ready for model development.
 The key data processing steps are as follows:

 ## 1. Feature Extraction
 **Mel Spectrogram Extraction:** The heart of this project's data processing lies in the extraction of Mel spectrogram features from the raw audio recordings.
 Mel spectrograms are a time-frequency representation of audio signals.
 They capture essential information about the frequency components present in the audio over time